psecio/canary/README.md

 Canary: Input Detection and Response
 ==================

+The origin of the term "canary" (as a method of detection) was originally used by those that worked deep in mines and would take a canary
+(the bird) with them to detect gas or other reasons they needed to leave.
+If the bird started behaving oddly they knew something was amiss.
+This same concept is applied in the security world and is similarly called a "canary".

-In security there is the concept of a "canary".
-Those that used to work deep in mines would take a canary (the bird) with them to detect gas or other reasons they needed to leave.
-Similarly, the `Canary` library allows you to define key/value combinations that can be used to detect when certain data is used.
+Similarly, the `Canary` library allows you to define key/value combinations that can be used to detect when certain data is used and notify you using a variety of methods including the default PHP error log, log handling via `Monolog` and messages to `Slack` channels.

 For example, you may generate a special username that you want to use as a trigger.
 This username isn't actually a user in your system but you do want to be notified if a login attempt is made using it. `Canary` makes this simple by defining checks with an `if` method and,